Europe thinks the unthinkable on Greece

 That could leave Germany's Angela Merkel, who insists debt-cutting programmes cannot be diluted, cutting a lonely figure.

-(Additional reporting by Julien Toyer and Jesus Aguado in Madrid, Harry Papachristou and Peter Graff in Athens and Thomas Krumenacker in Berlin; Writing by Mike Peacock; Writing by Philippa Fletcher, Ruth Pitchford and Giles Elgood)
+(Additional reporting by Julien Toyer and Jesus Aguado in Madrid, Harry Papachristou and Peter Graff in Athens, writing by Mike Peacock; editing by Philippa Fletcher)